KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 -d '{"url": "https://your-storage.com/applicant-bank-statement.pdf"}'

 The response arrives in 2–5 seconds.
-The JSON structure is consistent and documented.
+The JSON structure is consistent and fully documented.
 There is no enterprise onboarding, no minimum contract, no 4–12 week sales cycle.
 A Growth plan API key is provisioned at signup.

 In a typical loan origination pipeline, the integration point is straightforward: after the applicant uploads their bank statement PDF to your storage layer, send the document URL to HTPBE before passing the application to underwriting.
 If the response returns status_reason: "consumer_software_origin" or status: "modified", route the application to a manual review queue and request an alternative bank statement sourcing method.